To practise as a dietitian in Australia, you must become accredited by the Dietitians Australia (as an Accredited Practising Dietitian).

 Do I need to be accredited to work as a dietitian?

-To practise as an Accredited Practising Dietitian (APD) in Australia, you must become accredited by the Dietitians Association of Australia (DAA).
+To practise as an accredited practising dietitian (APD) in Australia, you must become accredited by Dietitians Australia.
 Deakin's Master of Dietetics is fully accredited, meaning graduates are eligible to join the APD program.

 Does a dietitian need different qualifications to a nutritionist?

-Yes, to become a dietitian you need to complete a dietetics qualification (such as the Master of Dietetics), which has full accreditation fro the Dietitians Association of Australia (DAA).
+Yes, to become a dietitian you need to complete a dietetics qualification (such as the Master of Dietetics), which has full accreditation from Dietitians Australia.

 Can I work in a one-on-one clinical environment?